spacelift-io/user-documentation/docs/integrations/webhooks.md

 ### Exploring deliveries

-Webhook deliveries and their reponse statuses are stored and can be explored by selecting a specific webhook and viewing its details.
-You'll be presented with a list of deliveres, their status codes and when they happened.
+Webhook deliveries and their response statuses are stored and can be explored by selecting a specific webhook and viewing its details.
+You'll be presented with a list of deliveries, their status codes and when they happened.
 You can also click on each delivery to view more details about it:

 ![](<../assets/screenshots/named-hooks3.png>)